 According to a survey by Canalys last year, the global smart speaker shipment rose by almost 187% year over year in Q2 with China being the largest consumer.
 In addition, the survey also revealed that Apple, Google, Xiaomi, Amazon, and other manufacturers collectively shipped 16.8 million units in Q1 of 2018.
 Amazon’s Echo has a 10% penetration of US homes, with Google’s Home at 4% and Microsoft’s Cortana at 2%.

-Best Voice Search Devices
+Best Voice Search Devices in 2020

 These are the top 7 voice search devices and apps: